Delaware Off Grid Laws: An In-Depth Guide

 Religious Exemption to Codes

 Delaware has a decent-sized Amish community (check out these Amish markets).
 Thus, the state allows a religious exemption to the building codes.
-I’m not sure how feasible it is to get this exemption if you aren’t actually Amish.
+I’m unsure how feasible it is to get this exemption if you aren’t Amish.

 Delaware Zoning Laws and Off-Grid Living